-(2005) A documentary based on rogue theologian Price’s many writings debunking the Christian myth.
-Unlike Harpur, Price has moved all the way to atheist in his denial of the existence of the historical Christ.
-In more recent writings, he identifies Simon with St. Paul.
-(I have chosen to keep both Jesus and Paul as characters, just because they are so interesting in their own right.)
+(2005) A documentary based on Price’s many writings debunking the Christian myth.
+Unlike Harpur, Price has gone from theologian all the way to atheist in his denial of the existence of the historical Christ.
+I have chosen to keep Jesus as a character, just because he is so interesting in his own right.

 (2005) An indispensible, and almost overwhelming, compilation of all the legends surrounding Simon from the earliest reference in Acts to the late Middle Ages, tracing their influence on the development of the Church (and even popular conceptions of Islam), along with portrayals of Simon’s battles with the Apostles in artwork throughout the period.

 A very useful website featuring recorded lectures and interviews with experts on various aspects of Gnosticism, past & present.